 Ripples – Rippling comes from not having enough natural tissue to cover the implant or having a large implant.
 Having the implant filled all the way (overfill) may help deter the problem.
 Ripples are usually only seen when the body is in a certain position, which varies in each person.

-Saline – Is salt water that is safely absorbed by the body.
+Saline – Is saltwater that is safely absorbed by the body.
 The shell of the implant is still silicone.
-These type of implants by Mentor & Inamed (formerly McGhan) have been FDA approved.
+These types of implants by Mentor & Inamed (formerly McGhan) have been FDA approved.

 Scars – Your incision scar will be permanent, but most are light to nearly invisible.
-At first it may be thick & red, but should become thin and light.
-Use silicone strips available from the office starting at two weeks after surgery.
+At first, it may be thick & red but should become thin and light.
+Use silicone strips available from the office starting two weeks after surgery.
 Keep them on 12 hrs a day and wash them.
 You may use steri strips or bandaids to hold them on.
-If you experience a rash from them , STOP using them. and call Dr Jeneby.
+If you experience a rash from them, STOP using them. and call Dr. Jeneby.

 Sleeping – Will be a major problem the first few nights after surgery.
-Do not sleep on your stomach it will continue to be a problem, Help alleviate by lifting yourself higher onto two pillows.
-I found that two feather pillows inside of a sham works well o sleeping on a recliner.
+Do not sleep on your stomach as it will continue to be a problem.
+Help alleviate by lifting yourself higher onto two pillows.
+I found that two feather pillows inside of a sham work well for sleeping on a recliner.

 Smoking – Smoking causes blood vessels to constrict, decreasing the flow of blood and oxygen your body needs to heal properly causing recovery to take longer.
-Nicotine and carbon monoxide is known to inhibit recover time, increases the risk of pulmonary complications and can impede wound healing, which may decrease the quality of surgical results.
+Nicotine and carbon monoxide is known to inhibit recovery time, increases the risk of pulmonary complications, and can impede wound healing, which may decrease the quality of surgical results.
 Most plastic surgeons urge patients not to smoke for at least 4-6 weeks before and after surgery.
-We offer Chantix prescription or zyban..
-I also take a nicotine test the day of surgery.
+We offer Chantix prescription or zyban.
+I also take a nicotine test on the day of surgery.

 Stairs – Are not a problem, but, due to fatigue after surgery, don’t go up and down too much.